shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`self.residual_stack = ResidualStack(num_hiddens, num_residual_layers, num_residual_hiddens)`

 ### Vector Quantizer
 The Vector Quantizer module is the most important component of the VQ-VAE architecture.
+FINISH WRITING THIS AFTER TESTING ON RANGPUR

 ### Decoder
 The decoder takes the quantized latent representation and tries to reconstruct an image that resembles the original high-resolution MRI input image.
 The decoder is composed of